Olivier Chaline

-Olivier Chaline (29 December 1964, Neuilly-sur-Seine) is a contemporary French historian, a specialist of the history of Central Europe.
+Olivier Chaline (29 December 1964) is a French historian who specialises in the history of Central Europe.

 Biography

-The son of Jean-Pierre Chaline, himself an historian (a specialist on the French Third Republic), and Nadine-Josette Chaline, also an historian, Olivier Chaline entered the École Normale Supérieure (ENS) in 1984.
-After he obtained his agrégation in history, he taught at the ENS before being appointed at the University of Rennes II (1999–2001) then at the Paris-Sorbonne University.
+Chaline was born on 29 December 1964, in Neuilly-sur-Seine, to historians Jean-Pierre Chaline and Nadine-Josette Chaline.
+Chaline entered the École Normale Supérieure (ENS) in 1984.
+After he obtained his agrégation in history, he taught at the ENS before being appointed to the University of Rennes II (1999–2001), then to the Paris-Sorbonne University.
 He occasionally teaches at Charles University at Prague.

-In 2006, Olivier Chaline was bestowed the Prix Guizot of the Académie française for his Le Règne de Louis XIV.
+In 2006, Olivier Chaline was given the Prix Guizot of the Académie française for his book Le Règne de Louis XIV.